carterbrimeyer/CS327HW/README.md

 For this class, we had ten assignments, you can view my work for each of the assignments in their respective branch.
 For each assignment we had about a week to complete our objectives.

+Click [here](https://github.com/carterbrimeyer/C-Chess) to see my final and tenth project for this class, a simple C++ chess game.

 ======= TO RUN =======

 Download the files from the branch of the assignment you want to run, and open the directory in terminal or command prompt.
 From here, enter the command